 The Municipality is committed to integrating asset management planning into capital investment decision making.
-For this reason, the Municipality of North Perth will establish an Asset Management Committee made up of key departmental heads that is expected to meet on a regular basis.
+For this reason, the Municipality of North Perth will establish an Asset Management Committee made up of key staff members that is expected to meet on a regular basis.
 The purpose of the Committee is as follows:

 - Discuss asset management challenges and propose potential solutions as they relate to existing assets that need to be prioritized. - Discuss prioritization strategies for assets to be included in the capital budget.
 It is especially important that all departments are in agreement as to which assets should be prioritized. - Discuss and define levels of service and level of service targets and their financial implications.
-Level of service targets need to be defined to meet the requirements of 0.
-Reg.
-588/17 - Address data or information needs of each department to update the asset register and asset management plan. - Review condition assessment programs and annual state of the local infrastructure report cards - Ensure that relevant asset management information is communicated to Council.
+Level of service targets need to be defined to meet the requirements of O. Reg.
+588/17 - Address data or information needs of each department to update the asset register and asset management plan. - Review condition assessment programs and annual state of the local infrastructure report cards. - Ensure that relevant asset management information is communicated to Council.

-The Deputy Treasurer will serve as the executive lead for the Asset Management Committee and the Asset Management Co-ordinator will serve as the main day-to-day point person for all asset management matters.
+The Treasurer will serve as the executive lead for the Asset Management Committee and the Asset Management Co-ordinator will serve as the main day-to-day point person for all asset management matters.
 Figure 1 provides an overview of the Asset Management Committee and responsibilities of each member.
-It is also recommended that a "County-Wide Asset Management Committee" be formed as an overarching team to coordinate asset management practices and policies within the four member municipalities of Perth.
-This committee shall be comprised of the key executive leads of the four member communities in Perth County.

 - 1. The Municipality will explore implementing a corporate-wide asset management program in an effort to improve capital investment decision making. - 2.
-The Municipality's Asset Management plan will be administered by the Municipal Asset Management Committee. - 3.
+The Municipality's Asset Management Plan will be administered by the Asset Management Committee. - 3.
 The Municipality will maintain a comprehensive asset registry and inventory of all municipal capital assets.